buddhi1/GH-CUDA/ReadMe.txt

 2. Found some errors in Init label.
     REASONS: Still neighbor connection could be broken.
 Not sure yet
+    FIX:
+        count2 updated was not made in the (id>=sizeP) section sorted alpha issue fixed
+        sorted neighbors need a barrier.
+Currently, 2 kernel calls used as the fix.
+Not optimized
-    PROGRESS: in progress
+    PROGRESS: Issue fixed

 TO DO CODE
 1. Shared memory usage
 2. CMBR filter using GPU
 3. Point-in-polygon test GPU
-4. manage when size of PP or QQ >0
+4. manage when size of PP or QQ >0 >>>> WORKING ON THIS
 5. Sice we have neighbor map and exact locations of neighbor location in the array, we should be able to run intersection calculation using max(m,n) processors in mim(m,n) time by removing seperate section for Q info handling.